andrewflo/cse-531-logical-clock-project/README.md

 3. `source env/bin/activate` to activate the virtual environment
 4. `pip install -r requirements.txt` to install project dependencies
 5. `python main.py input.json` to start the program
-6. The result will be written to `output.txt`
+6. The result will be written to `output.json`

 ## Overview